 Joining the organic movement doesn’t have to be all about buying food from shops and supermarkets.
-Growing your own herbs at home is a great way to learn about the connections between soil health and your crop, as well as saving money in the process.
+Whether on a windowsill or a worktop, an allotment or in raised beds, growing your own herbs at home is a great way to learn about the connections between healthy soils and a healthy crop, as well as saving money in the process.
 Look out for Soil Association certified organic seeds at your local garden centre.

 8. Look for organic essentials

 Many own brand organic products in supermarkets aren’t actually more expensive than their non-organic counterparts.
 You don’t have to go 100% organic all at once, as small switches can make a big difference.
 So next time you shop, try switching the basics: onions, carrots, potatoes and bananas.

 Keep a look out for reduced organic items - freezing them as soon as you get home will prolong their shelf life massively and stop them heading to landfill.

 10. Sunday meal prepping